Alello23/Social-Gift-Android-Application/README.md

 # Social Gift Android Application

 This repository contains an Android project for "Social Gift", a gift management app for La Salle - Universitat Ramon Llull.
-The project was developed by Alex Liu and Andi Tang.
+The project was developed by Alex Liu

-- Email: alex.liu@students.salle.url.edu, andi.tang@students.salle.url.edu
+- Email: alex.liu@students.salle.url.edu
 - GitHub: https://github.com/Alello23/Practica_2.git

 ## About The Project